-‘The Walking Dead’ Spoilers Season 7, Episode 14: All Out War [Video]
+‘The Walking Dead’ Spoilers Season 7 Episode 14: All-Out War [Video]

 The Walking Dead Season 7 is about to hit critical mass in Episode 14, titled “The Other Side.”
 With only three episodes left in Season 7, TWD is priming itself for some of the most intense scenes of action that have ever been featured on the AMC show with so much on the line including the lives of the original core group of characters.
-That includes Rick, Daryl, Carol, Carl and Morgan.
+That includes Rick, Daryl, Carol, Carl, and Morgan.

-Although some people may think that the first shot in the all out war on The Walking Dead was fired in the last episode, but there is another key group that needs to get motivated first before it can really happen.
+Although some people may think that the first shot in the all-out war on The Walking Dead was fired in the last episode, there is another key group that needs to get motivated first before it can really happen.
 The fall of Negan and the Saviors is a much more complex game than most fans of The Walking Dead realize.
 It cannot simply be the death of Negan.
 That would allow the Saviors that were in his line of succession to just rise up and take over his reign.

 when u talk???? but it’s cool cuz squad got u????: Gene Page/ AMC @WalkingDead_AMC @TheWalkingDead #TWD pic.twitter.com/V2cQP91kKJ